 By enabling two-factor, you'll need to provide something more than just a password when you log in to these accounts.
-Traditionally, this has been a numerical code sent to your mobile phone via text message.
-Increasingly however, the “second factor” is a code created by an app that you'll need to input in order to log in to any accounts that have 2FA enabled.
+Traditionally, this has been a numerical code or security key sent to your mobile phone via text message.
+Increasingly however, the “second factor” is an authentication code created by an app that you'll need to input in order to log in to any accounts that have 2FA enabled.

-Besides offering better security than text message-based two factor, using these apps has an added advantage because they work offline.
+Besides offering better security than text message-based two factor, using these apps has an added advantage because they work offline and don’t require an internet connection.
 This means they will work even if your mobile phone doesn't have coverage at the time you're trying to log in on another device.
 This can prove to be especially handy when you’re travelling overseas and need to securely log in to services such as online banking.